aipmtdaisy/low_resource_language_eval_Tibetan/METHODOLOGY.md

 ### 9.1 Current Limitations

 #### Limitation 1: No Ground Truth Verification
-- We infer answer key errors from model agreement, but cannot verify without expert review
+- We infer answer key errors from model agreement, but haven't verified through expert review yet
 - Consensus may be wrong if all models share the same systematic misunderstanding
 - **Mitigation**: Use tiered confidence levels; higher tiers = higher confidence

-#### Limitation 2: Limited Model Diversity
+#### Limitation 2: Limited Model Diversity and Evaluation Dataset
 - Only 2 model families (Gemini, Claude) used for consensus
 - Agreement may be stronger with more diverse model families
+- Dataset is small as TLUE only released a small subset of the full eval test set
-- **Future work**: Add GPT-4, Llama 3, Qwen families
+- **Future work**: Add GPT-5, Llama, Qwen families etc. Evaluate with full datasets

 #### Limitation 3: Language-Specific Bias Unclear
 - Cannot determine if judge bias is language-specific or general
 - Tibetan+Chinese bilingual context may amplify or reduce bias
+- Cross model llm-as-judge evaluation is not performed
 - **Future work**: Test judge bias on monolingual subsets

 #### Limitation 4: No Subject-Level Analysis of Filtering Impact